TheArturthur/CoppermindScraper/Cosmere/Highspren.md

 ## Appearance
 ### Physical Realm
 In the [[Physical Realm\|Physical Realm]], they take the form of black slits in the air, which can pull open to reveal stars shining within.
 When they move, reality seems to bend around them.
+They are capable of appearing as they do in the Cognitive Realm; human-shaped voids through which stars can be seen.

 ### Cognitive Realm
 In the [[Cognitive Realm\|Cognitive Realm]], highspren appear as human-shaped voids through which stars can be seen.
 Their bodies in Shadesmar are still solid and can be touched as normal.
 While humans can only recognize them by silhouette, they appear capable of recognizing each other without difficulty.
 When they move, the starfields seen through their bodies do not appear to move with them.